awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 1. If you made a backup of the EC2Launch configuration file, copy it to the `C:\ProgramData\Amazon\EC2-Windows\Launch\Config` directory\.

-For more information, see [Configuring a Windows Instance Using EC2Launch](ec2launch.md)\.
+For more information, see [Configuring a Windows instance using EC2Launch](ec2launch.md)\.

 ## Part 5: Installing the Serial Port Driver for Bare Metal Instances<a name="install-serial-port-bare-metal"></a>